The Office of Graduate Student Services is open Monday through Friday from 8:30 a.m. until 5:00 p.m.

 Departments review all proposals and indicate whether or not they support the application.
 Applications are then submitted to the Director of Graduate Studies.
 The Director of Graduate Studies reviews all applications and selects students to be admitted into the program.

 Important Dates for the BA/MA Application Process

 Dates for applications submitted in the Fall semester (to start the MA portion the next Fall term):

-January 12 – Departments submit applications to Office of Graduate Student Services.
+January 12 – Departments submit applications for review by the Director of Graduate Studies.

 January 31 - Students receive notification of admission decision from the Director of Graduate Studies.

 Dates for applications submitted in the Spring semester (to start the MA portion the next Spring term):

-March 21 – Departments submit applications to Office of Graduate Student Services.
+March 21 – Departments submit applications for review by the Director of Graduate Studies.

 April 7 - Students receive notification of admission decision from the Director of Graduate Studies.